Plan your cluster

 - Partition by region.
 Cluster nodes are deployed in separate regions.
 Data is pinned to specific geographic regions.
 Allows fine-grained control over pinning rows in a user table to specific geographic locations.

 - Read replica.
-Multiple clusters are deployed in separate regions.
-Data is written in a single region, and copied to the other regions, where it can be read.
+Replica clusters are deployed in separate regions.
+Data is written in the primary cluster, and copied to the read replicas, where it can be read.
 The primary cluster gets all write requests, while read requests can go either to the primary cluster or to the read replica clusters depending on which is closest.

 Multi-region clusters must be deployed in VPCs, with each region or read replica deployed in its own VPC.
 Refer to VPC networking.